- Scientific name: Squatina squatina

 - UK shore caught record: 52lb 14oz

 - Distribution: Once widespread throughout Europe and African waters, now extremely limited distribution.
-Very, very rare in British waters with only the Celtic Sea area of the Atlantic Ocean holding any possibility of remaining populations.
-Classified as regionally extinct in much of its former range.
+Very rare in British waters with only the Celtic Sea area of the Atlantic Ocean holding any possibility of remaining populations.

 - Feeds on: Fish, especially flatfish, but will also hunt roundfish and occasionally eat crustaceans.

 The angel shark is an unusual looking fish which is often mistaken for some kind of skate or ray when it is in fact a true shark species.
-Confusingly, the angel shark was once referred to as monkfish by some people in the UK.
-Today it is normally referred to as the angel shark, with the monkfish name being used only for Lophius Piscatorius.
+Confusingly, the angel shark was once known as monkfish in the UK.
+Today it is usually referred to as the angel shark, with the monkfish name being used only for Lophius Piscatorius.

 Habitat and Feeding

-Angel shark are lively predators which feed on the seabed.
-They prefer muddy or sandy ground up and do not venture into water more than about one hundred metres deep.
+Angel shark are active predators which feed on the seabed.
+They prefer muddy or sandy ground and are a species which does not inhabit deep water, rarely being found in water more than one hundred metres deep.
 They will lie partially buried under the sediment like a flatfish and feed by ambushing prey but are also surprisingly nimble and more than capable of chasing and hunting down fish.
 They will feed on any fish they come across, from flatfish such as dab, plaice and flounder to roundfish such as mackerel, codling and dogfish.
-The Fisherman’s Handbook in 1978 reported that a angel shark was once seen seizing a cormorant which had settled on the surface of the water by the wing and dragging it under the sea!
 When hooked the angel shark is a very strong fighter which can clamp its flat body to the seabed making it very difficult to shift.
-However, as the numbers of angel shark have fallen dramatically in recent years very few anglers will ever experience catching this species.
+Unfortunately, as the numbers of angel shark have fallen dramatically in recent years very few anglers will ever experience catching this species.

 Critically Endangered Status

 Throughout the twentieth century the angel shark was a fairly common fish throughout British waters.
-However, the rise of commercial fishing has seen this species decline massively.
+However, the increasing intensity of commercial fishing has seen this species decline significantly.
 Although the angel shark has no commercial value it is often caught in the nets of trawlers and then simply thrown back into the sea dead as part of the bycatch.
-The angel shark’s seabed-dwelling nature making it particularly vulnerable to being caught by seabed trawling, but long-lines and static nets have also badly affected numbers of this species.
-By the year 2000 the angel shark was classed as vulnerable by the IUCN (International Union for the Conservation of Nature), with former angel shark hotspots such as Westport and Tralee Bay, both in Ireland, being found to be completely absent of angel sharks.
-In 2006 the angel shark was declared extinct in the North Sea and its overall conservation status was raised to Critically Endangered with a declining population trend, meaning that this species faces an extremely high risk of extinction in the immediate future.
+The angel shark’s seabed-dwelling nature making it particularly vulnerable to being caught by seabed trawling, but long-lines and static nets have also impacted numbers of this species.
+Further harm may have been caused by the expansion of offshore wind farms which are often built in shallow waters which form nursery areas for juvenile angel sharks.
+By the year 2000 the angel shark was classed as vulnerable by the IUCN (International Union for the Conservation of Nature), with areas which once held notable numbers of angel sharks such as Westport and Tralee Bay, both in Ireland, being found to be completely absent of the species.
+In 2006 the angel shark was declared extinct in the North Sea and its overall conservation status was raised to Critically Endangered with a declining population trend both globally and in European waters.
+This status was maintained at the most recent assessment in 2017 meaning that angel sharks are at an extremely high risk of extinction in the wild.